pbrew529/GettingSharingProject/README.md

 #### For part Three of the assignment
 Uses descriptive activity names to name the activities in the data set
-* reads the activity descriptive names from activity_labels.txt
+* Reads the activity descriptive names from activity_labels.txt
-* uses merge to append those lables to th eoriginal data set joining on thee activity id field from each set
+* Uses merge to append those lables to th eoriginal data set joining on thee activity id field from each set
 * Subsets the data again removing the activity id fields from the merge command

 #### For part four of the assignment